 Are you eating food that has been sprayed copiously with a herbicide that has been engineered to kill EVERYTHING around it, except that particular crop?
 If so, how do you think this affects the soil’s health and your body’s subsequent health?
 Soil and health are closely related, so eating food grown under organic principles can be considered an excellent addition to a healthy lifestyle regime.

 Yes, our bodies are amazing, and yes, they can process and eliminate a certain degree of ‘rubbish’.
 However, when they become overloaded, they have a limited ability to summon the resources required to neutralize the onslaught of poisons entering them.
-Therefore, it makes sense to limit our intake of toxins wherever we can do so, and choosing organic wherever possible is one way to achieve this.
+Therefore, it makes sense to limit our exposure to toxins, and choosing organic whenever possible is one way to do so.

-Organic farming helps ensure you are receiving high-quality input for your body, thus allowing your cells to be as healthy and strong as possible.
-Growth hormones, protein-rich feeds, and the routine use of antibiotics are not allowed.
-Similarly, nor are synthetic chemical fertilizers, fungicides, herbicides, or pesticides.
+Organic farming helps ensure you receive high-quality nutrients for your body, allowing your cells to be as healthy and strong as possible.
+Growth hormones, protein-rich feeds, and routine antibiotic use are not allowed.
+Similarly, neither are synthetic chemical fertilizers, fungicides, herbicides, or pesticides.

 Where to get organic products

 They stock a massive range of groceries, household items, and personal care products.
 Not all the products are organic, but each item is clearly labeled with all information and ingredients.
 Therefore, it is easy to find organic if you want it.
 Try typing ‘certified organic’ into the search box, or search by brands that you know are certified organic.
-You can learn more about what I think of iHerb in this post.
+You can learn more about my thoughts on iHerb in this post.

 Read more about the advantages of organic farming